-Not more than 1m from a boundary - External wall cladding not more than 1m from a boundary should achieve a European Classification A1 or A2.
+Not more than 1m from a boundary - External wall cladding not more than 1m from a boundary should achieve a European Classification A1 or A2 and can be excluded from the calculation of unprotected area.

 More than 1m from a boundary - Fire within the building may break out through a window or door opening and as a consequence, the cladding, once ignited, would contribute to the heat generated from the fire.
 Therefore where the cladding is more than 1m from a boundary and is constructed from products more than 1mm thick that has European Classification B, C, D or E (as described in annex 2.B), the cladding should be included in the calculation of unprotected area.